 The Teviot is the largest tributary of the River Tweed system.
 As well as an important salmon river in its own right, it offers good wild trout and grayling fishing.
 In addition you can enjoy sea trout fishing in the summer months.

 The Teviot joins the Tweed at the famous Junction pool.
-From here, all the way up into the hills above Hawick, you can enjoy trout fishing in remote stretches.
+From here, all the way up into the hills above Hawick and Teviothead.
+Therefore you can enjoy trout fishing in remote stretches.
 Lastly, the size of the Teviot, makes it a more manageable river to fish.

 Best trout fishing near Edinburgh – River Tay – 1 hour North

-To start with the Tay is only 1 hour North of Edinburgh and the biggest river system in Scotland.
-Furthermore, there are tributaries worth fishing like the Tummel, Ericht, Isla and Braan.
+To start the Tay is only 1 hour North of Edinburgh and the biggest river system in Scotland.
+Furthermore, there are worthy tributaries like the Tummel, Ericht, Isla and Braan.

-Equally, the Tay trout are educated.
-To illustrate this, Ive seen 4 people fish the same pool, the first 3 fail and the and the last one to fish it catch the fish.
-Having the right flies and right methods is absolutely critical and this is why you employ a guide.
+However, the Tay trout are educated.
+To illustrate this, I’ve seen 4 people fish through the same pool, the first 3 fail and the and the last one catch the fish.
+Having the right flies and right methods is absolutely critical and this is why you should always employ a guide.

 The best Stillwater trout lochs near Edinburgh